-The aluminum reflector is precision formed for accuracy and strength, requiring minimal assembly.
-The versatile pedestal mount can be purchased with either manual or motorizable capabilities.
-The pedestal mount features 180 degree azimuth coverage in three continuous 120 degree overlapping ranges and executes 90 degree continuous elevation adjustment.
-This large adjustment range provides non-critical foundation orientation and the ability to view geostationary satellites from horizon-to-horizon, from any location worldwide.
+The versatile pedestal tube mount (ES65PK-2 or ES65PK-BC) can be purchased with either manual or motorizable capabilities.
+The pedestal tube mount features 180-degree Azimuth coverage in 120 degree overlapping ranges and executes 90-degree continuous Elevation adjustment.
+This large adjustment range provides the ability to view geostationary satellites from horizon-to-horizon, from any location worldwide.

-The motorizable pedestal mount features self-aligning bearings for the elevation pivots, resulting in "zero" backlash.
-This mount can be operated manually, but has the ability to be upgraded for motorized operation, including steptracking/Smartrack[TM] applications.
-The motorizable mount type is indicated by the ES37 MPK or ES37MPJK letters within the antenna type number.
-The addition of the letter "J" within the antenna type number indicates that the mount includes azimuth/elevation machine jackscrews, instead of corresponding azimuth/elevation strut assemblies.
-The azimuth/elevation jackscrews are equipped for integration with the optional motor drive systems.
+The motorizable tripod mount (ES65-2) features self-aligning bearings for the Elevation pivots, resulting in "zero" backlash.
+This mount can be operated manually, but has the ability to be upgraded for motorized operation, including step-tracking or SmarTrack® applications.
+This mount offers 180-degree azimuth coverage in 120-degree segments, if equipped with motorization.
+The motorizable mount type is indicated by the ES65 letters within the antenna type number.
+The Azimuth/Elevation jackscrews are equipped for integration with the optional motor drive systems.